Do you feel like weight gain during menopause happens no matter how much you exercise or how little you eat?

 5. Not enough fat & protein

 Women used to avoid fat like the plague and some still do!
 But GOOD fat is essential for a healthy weight, satiety, and – as an aside – our skin loves it too.
 Fat is key to making our hormones, helping our body absorb nutrients and healthy brain function.
-Good fats include nuts, seeds, avocado, coconut/olive oils, and oily fish like salmon and tuna.
+Good fats include nuts, seeds, avocado, extra virgin olive oil, and oily fish like salmon and tuna.
 As a rule, if you’re not eating enough fat you’re usually compensating with sugar.
 In fact, that’s how much of the ‘low-fat’ industry works.
 They remove the fat but add sugar (see above) so go for full fat every time.

 Don’t stint on protein either as it keeps you nice and full.
 It also helps to keep blood sugar levels stable thereby not over-stimulating insulin (see number 4).
 A good trick is to pair protein with your carbs. i.e. eat your fish with sweet potato, make a stir-fry with eggs with quinoa and peas/broccoli/spinach.
 Or have some overnight oats soaked in soy/almond milk with banana and slivered almonds.